Singaporebrides | Home & Travel

 Gastronomy

 From the lush alpine meadows to the quaint valleys dotted with rustic farms, Switzerland’s gastronomic culture is a testament to the harmonious relationship between nature and the plate.
-Whether indulging in the hearty cuisine of the German-speaking regions, savouring the delicate flavours of the French-influenced West, or exploring the rustic charm of the Italian-inspired South, the farm-to-table experience in Switzerland unfolds like a culinary symphony.
+Whether indulging in the hearty cuisine of the German-speaking regions, savouring the delicate flavours of the French-influenced West, or exploring the rustic charm of the Italian-inspired South, the farm-to-table philosophy here isn’t a marketing angle — it’s simply how things have always been done.
 At the heart of this gastronomic journey lies the reverence for nature’s bounty.
 Swiss farmers, deeply connected to the land, cultivate their crops with meticulous care, ensuring the finest quality produce.
 On verdant slopes, where cows graze freely, the milk they yield becomes the basis for Switzerland’s famed cheeses, such as Gruyère and Emmental.

 Langosteria St. Moritz is an Italian fine-dining ski-in-ski-out restaurant located on the slopes of the Corviglia at Chesa Chantarella, Via Salastrains 10, 7500 St Moritz, Switzerland.
 You can visit their website for more information.